If you are new to Joomla, you’ll need to learn how to use Joomla to be able to make websites.

-Graphical User Interfere (GUI) is a type of technology that uses graphical icons to represent links, text or anything.
+Graphical User Interface (GUI) is a type of interface that uses graphical icons to represent text or anything.

 Table of Contents